renaissance-publishing/renaissance/content/chapters/19-senses-movements-and-special-abilities.md

 ## Senses

 - Normal: the normal senses that humans have

-  - Blind-Sight: you have the ability to sense your surroundings, even when you cannot see; this might be a result of the heightening of your other sense, it might be a mechanism like a bat’s sonar, or it might be a supernatural ability.
+- Blind-Sight: you have the ability to sense your surroundings, even when you cannot see; this might be a result of the heightening of your other sense, it might be a mechanism like a bat’s sonar, or it might be a magical ability.
   Even in conditions of total darkness, you can perceive your environment, including any object larger than a human fist, out to a distance of 30m.
   You cannot perceive color or fine detail.
   Perception tests made with Blind-Sight suffer a -20 penalty.

 - Infra-red: you can see in infra-red.
   - This has several advantages:
-          - you can see at night,
+    - you have a limited ability to see at night,
     - you can easily pick out objects at a very different temperature than their environment (like very hot objects in a cold room, or very cold objects in a hot room), and
     - you can very clearly see changes in blood-flow and skin temperature, which makes it easy to pick up on emotional queues that are invisible to many other races (which is represented as a +20 to Read checks against warm-blooded races).
   - However, this does have some drawbacks:
     - The resolution of infrared vision is poor, making it impossible to pick out fine detail.
     - Some materials (like glass) that are transparent in visible light are opaque in infrared, while some other materials that are opaque in visible light are transparent in infrared.

 - Low-Light: creature can see clearly in low-light conditions (but not total darkness).
+  - Essentially, this negates penalties for low light levels (like late evening), and reduces for penalties for near-darkness (like a moon-lit night).

 - Mage-Sight: you can perceive magical energy.
-You can see active magical effects, and you can attempt to determine what a magical effect is by studying it (a 10 minute task action, requiring an appropriate Knowledge check).
+  - This works much like normal vision, where magic appear much like a luminous substance.
+    - The more magic is being gathered, the more obvious it is; a *power* might be as visible to someone with mage-sight as a camp-fire is to everyone else, while larger, more powerful spells might be shine like brilliant signal-fires, or stir up currents of magic that reach of hundreds of paces (making them obvious even at great distance).
+    - But note that many *inert* substances are opaque to mage-sight, much like they are to visible light—that is, essentially, mage sight can't see through brick walls.
+  - This has many effects:
+    - A character with *Mage Sight* can clearly see powers, spells, and other magical effects.
+    - This allows them to *analyse* a magical effect simply by *examining* it; this is a 10 minutes *Task Action* and requires a successful *Spellcraft* or *Knowledge: Magic* check.
+    - Creatures with the *supernatural* have incorporated magical energy into their life-processes; this magical energy can be perceived with *Mage Sight*, making it obvious that those creatures are partly magical.
+    - Spirits (creatures with the *Spirit* tag) are beings of magic, and thus are plainly evident when viewed with Mage Sight.

-      - As being of magic, Spirits are perceptible to those with mage sight.
-However, their nature may appear strange or chaotic, and difficult to understand&mdash;powerful spirits especially may be entirely overwhelming, or impossible to understand.
+      However, their nature may appear strange, chaotic, or confusing—powerful spirits especially may be entirely overwhelming or incomprehensible.
-      - Some beings (and some powers) can partially mask their magical nature; in these cases, an opposed test is required (the power or creature will specify the test).
+  - Some rare creatures and powers can partially mask their magical nature; in these cases, an *opposed test* is required to detect the creature or power's magical nature (the details of this test will be specified by the creature or power's description).

 - Motion: you have a particularly good sense for balance and motion.
-This provides you with a +10 bonus to many Athletics checks, and may be useful in other circumstances as well.
+  - This provides you with a +10 bonus to many Athletics checks, and may be useful in other circumstances as well.
   - This sense is very common in races with whiskers.

 - Scent: you have an extremely keen sense of smell.
-This allows you to detect many sneaking creatures, and to identify things by smell.
+  - This allows you to reliably detect many creatures despite their best efforts at stealth, and to identify many substances by smell alone.
+  - However, it does have some drawbacks: scent is not precise as to location, and it would be difficult or (practically) impossible to place an attack (for example) at range by scent alone.
+  - Also, powerful odors may overwhelm a character with scent; in the most harmless case, this might make it difficult to detect other scents, but in the worst case, it might stun, disorient, or even incapacitate the character (like a blinding flash or deafening boom might incapacitate any other character).
+  - Finally, particularly clever hunters may deliberately mask their scent.

-  - Tremor-sense: when in contact with a solid object, you can sense vibrations propagating through it.
-This allows you to sens approaching footfalls through the ground, for example.
+- Vibration: when in contact with a solid object, you can sense vibrations propagating through it.
+  - This allows you to sense approaching footfalls through the ground, for example.

 ## Movement Modes